Heavy Metals & Thyroid Dysfunction: The HTMA Connection

 The Thyroid-Heavy Metal Connection

-The thyroid gland is particularly vulnerable to environmental toxins due to its role in concentrating iodine and its high metabolic activity.
-Heavy metals disrupt thyroid function through multiple mechanisms, including enzyme inhibition, nutrient depletion, oxidative damage, and immune dysregulation (1).
+The thyroid gland concentrates iodine via the sodium-iodide symporter (NIS) and maintains high metabolic activity, making it particularly vulnerable to environmental toxins.
+According to a systematic review by Zhang et al. (2019) published in Environmental Research, heavy metals disrupt thyroid function through multiple mechanisms, including enzyme inhibition, nutrient depletion, oxidative damage, and immune dysregulation (1).

-A key challenge is that heavy metal–induced thyroid dysfunction often exists in a subclinical range.
+A key challenge is that heavy metal-induced thyroid dysfunction often exists in a subclinical range.
 Symptoms may be significant, yet TSH remains within reference limits.
-This occurs because heavy metals affect hormone conversion, receptor sensitivity, and cellular function—processes not fully captured by TSH alone (2).
+As Boas et al. (2012) noted in Current Opinion in Endocrinology, Diabetes and Obesity, heavy metals affect hormone conversion, receptor sensitivity, and cellular function — processes not fully captured by TSH alone (2).

 Mercury: The Selenium Thief